 Wear reflective clothing

-Winter brings low visibility issues with it, and if you are going for a workout during low daylight then wear reflective clothing.
+Winter brings low visibility issues with it, and if you are going for an outdoor workout during low daylight then wear reflective clothing.
 This will keep you visible to cars, cyclists, pedestrians, and other fellow workout enthusiasts.
 A reflective vest, shoes, or jacket will do the job.
 But run in the harm’s way, even though you are wearing reflective clothing walk or run on the safe side.

 Let the body cool down